-Financial statements and annual reports will be available after the Funds have completed a fiscal year of operations.
-When available, you may request a copy of each Fund's annual report at no charge by calling (866) 864-3968 or through the Fund's website at www.yieldmaxetfs.com.
+Financial statements and annual reports will be available for each of the other Funds after such Fund has completed a fiscal year of operations.
+When available, you may request a copy of each Fund's annual report at no charge by calling (866) 864-3968 or through the Funds' website at www.yieldmaxetfs.com.